publisha/publisha.github.io/pages/enhanced_eBook.md

 [![put some text here](/images/2017/02/enhanced_eBook/image13.png)](/images/2017/02/enhanced_eBook/image13.png)

-Here are the instructions to create a vertical scrolling text for the ePUB(Fixed Layout).
+## How to create a vertical scrolling text field

 Start a new document in InDesign with a very long vertical page size (maximum height is about 5000pixels).
 This really just depends on the length of your text!